swcarpentry/git-novice/06-collab.md

 Let's start by sharing the changes we've made to our current project with the world.
 Log in to GitHub,
-then click on the icon in the top right corner to create a new repository called `swc-python`:
+then click on the icon in the top right corner to create a new repository called `planets`:

 ![Creating a Repository on GitHub (Step 1)](fig/github-create-repo-01.png)

-Name your repository "swc-python" and then click "Create Repository":
+Name your repository "planets" and then click "Create Repository":

 ![Creating a Repository on GitHub (Step 2)](fig/github-create-repo-02.png)